Harvey Weinstein found guilty of rape in Los Angeles trial

 He was also acquitted of a sexual battery allegation made by another woman.

-He faces up to 24 years in prison when he is sentenced.
+He faced up to 24 years in prison when he was sentenced.
 Prosecutors and defense attorneys had no immediate comment on the verdict.

 “It is time for the defendant’s reign of terror to end,” Deputy District Attorney Marlene Martinez said in the prosecution’s closing argument.
 “It is time for the kingmaker to be brought to justice.”

-Lacking any forensic evidence or eyewitness accounts of assaults Weinstein’s accusers said happened from 2005 to 2013, the case hinged heavily on the stories and credibility of the four women at the center of the charges.
+Lacking any forensic evidence or eyewitness accounts of assaults Weinstein’s accusers said happened from 2005-13, the case hinged heavily on the stories and credibility of the four women at the center of the charges.

-The accusers included Newsom, a documentary filmmaker whose husband is California Gov. Gavin Newsom.
+The accusers included Newsom, a documentary filmmaker.
 Her intense and emotional testimony of being raped by Weinstein in a hotel room in 2005 brought the trial its most dramatic moments.

 Another was an Italian model and actor who said Weinstein appeared uninvited at her hotel room door during a 2013 film festival and raped her.